Equilibrium states and zero temperature limit on topologically transitive countable Markov shifts: Introduction

 The proof of this result is similar to one of the results in \cite{MaUr01}, that guarantees under similar conditions the existence of an eigenmeasure of the dual Ruelle operator.
-But it is not shown that in fact such eigenmeasure gives birth to an equilibrium state, as it is well known that is not always the case (see the example at the end of \cite{Sar03}).
+But it is not shown that in fact such eigenmeasure gives birth to an equilibrium state, as it is well known that is not always the case, in case of more interest see the example at the end of \cite{Sar03}.

 In the case of Markov shifts with finite alphabet, the existence of accumulation points is trivial.
-The question then rests on the existence of the zero temperature limit.
+For countable Markov shifts, Jenkinson, Mauldin and Urba\'nski in \cite{JMU05} gave conditions on the potential $f$ to guarantee the existence of accumulation points for the family $(\mu_{tf})_{t > 1}$, assuming that $\Sigma$ is a finitely primitive Markov shift with countable alphabet, and they also prove that these accumulation points are maximizing measures for $f$.
+Here, we do not focus on the maximizing property, since it is already known that if there exists an accumulation point for the equilibrium states as $t\to \infty$, then it is maximizing \cite{BMP15}.
+Again, we emphasize these results are in the context where there exists Gibbs measures.

+We notice that existence of accumulation points does not imply the existence of the zero temperature limit of the equilibrium states, for which it is usually required another condition.
 One of the first works on the subject was done by Br\'emont in \cite{Bre03}, where it is proved the convergence when $f$ depends only on a finite number of coordinates, that is, $f$ is locally constant, and $\Sigma$ is a topologically transitive Markov shift with finite alphabet.
-More recently, Leplaideur in \cite{Lep05} gave an explicit form for the zero temperature limit when $\Sigma$ is a topologically Markov shift with finite alphabet\footnote{The proof uses an aperiodic incidence matrix, but it is essentially the same for our case, as it can be seen also in the similar results in \cite{ChGU11}.}.
+More recently, Leplaideur in \cite{Lep05} gave an explicit form for the zero temperature limit when $\Sigma$ is a topologically Markov shift with finite alphabet\footnote{The proof uses an aperiodic incidence matrix, but it is essentially the same in the present context, as it can be seen also in the similar results in \cite{ChGU11}.}.
 Also, in \cite{ChH10}, following ideas in a different context in \cite{vER07}, it is given an example of a Lipschitz potential for which there is no convergence if we drop the requirement of locally constant.
-In fact, if we do not require the potential to be locally constant, the situation is much more complex, as it can be seen in \cite{CRL14}, where given any two ergodic measures of same entropy, it is possible to construct a Lipschitz potential such that the equilibrium states sequence accumulates has both as accumulation points.
+In fact, if we do not require the potential to be locally constant, the situation is much more complex, as it can be seen in \cite{CRL14}, where given any two ergodic measures of same entropy, it is possible to construct a Lipschitz potential such that the equilibrium states family accumulates has both as accumulation points.
+In the case of Markov shifts with countable alphabet and the BIP property, the existence of the limit for locally constant potentials has been proved by Kempton \cite{Kem11}.
+The question whether the equilibrium states for a locally constant potential in the non BIP setting, that is, without the existence of Gibbs measures, is still open.